thebestwp/thebestwordpress/content/posts/about.md

 It's not this website.

 This website is *about* The Best Wordpress Site.
-Despite its many, many flaws Wordpress is the most popular platform on the web and one of the last holdouts against the trend of just putting everything on Facebook.
+Despite its many flaws Wordpress is (by far) the most popular platform to build a website on and one of the last holdouts against the trend of just putting everything on Facebook.
+Like it or not, we're stuck with Wordpress.

 Creating a Wordpress website is easy, but screwing it up is even easier.
-This website is one system administrator's opinion on how to decide whether Wordpress is the right tool for a job, and how best to protect Wordpress from the hostile environment of cyberspace.
+This website is one professional's opinion on how to decide whether Wordpress is the right tool for a job, and how best to protect Wordpress in the hostile environment of cyberspace.

 ## About Wordpress…
 > *"thebestwordpress.site is not a Wordpress site."*

-At first I built thebestwordpress.site using Wordpress on a VPS origin server behind Cloudflare, as a demonstration of what I think is the best way to serve most Wordpress sites.
+At first I built thebestwordpress.site using Wordpress on a VPS origin server behind Cloudflare as a demonstration of what I think is the best way to serve most Wordpress sites.
 It was about 24 hours before I realized that Wordpress was the wrong choice for this project because of *me.*

 I am drafting a post about who Wordpress is best suited for but the shortlist is basically this:

-1. People who aren't software professionals.
+1. People who aren't software developers.

 Wordpress has a million things that I don't need, it requires constant maintenance and is easily overwhelmed by even the most basic attack.
 Even the most stripped-down basic Wordpress install is many orders-of-magnitude larger and more complex than a basic blog needs to be.

 I decided that it's more difficult to do Wordpress right than it is to make an equivalent blog using any other means.
+Actually building The Best Wordpress Site negates the benefit of using Wordpress.
+Basically, if you're buiding a Wordpress site then you must accept that you're not trying to build the best anything.

 ### Cookies are for monsters
 > *"thebestwordpress.site has no cookies."*